 Some people are born with a higher percentage of lean muscle mass and are great natural athletes.
 If that’s you, congratulations on winning the genetic lottery!
 The rest of us need to work hard to increase strength and muscle, and that means lifting weights.

 In one section of the book, Todd writes about a seven-week strength program he’d done with a college basketball team.
 At the end, on average each member of the team had increased his vertical leap by five inches.
 They lifted three times a week, for only twenty minutes per day!

 So, as a basketball player will you benefit from a 5-inch increase in your vertical leap?
 Yes, you will.
 Will strength training help you be a better athlete?
 Yes, it will.
-I learned quickly that I need to lift weights, and the stronger I got the faster I could run and the higher I could jump.
+I learned quickly that I needed to lift weights, and the stronger I got the faster I could run and the higher I could jump.

 It’s best to stick with basic, compound exercises like squats, bench presses, barbell rows, and military presses.
 These exercises are great for gaining strength and muscle mass.
 Find a coach or trainer who can teach you how to perform these exercises correctly.

 If you can find someone to help you learn Olympic-style lifting that’s even better.
 The explosiveness and power you get from Olympic lifting translates very directly to improved athletic performance.

 Drills to Increase Your Vertical Leap